Kyoto Itinerary 4 Days: A City of a Million Temples

 3. Tenryu-ji (Zen Buddhist temple)

-To get to the next stop on your Kyoto itinerary, you’ll need to go back through the Bamboo Forest.
+To get to the next stop on your Kyoto itinerary, you must go back through the Bamboo Forest.

 Before leaving the forest, you’ll come across the back gate of Tenryu-ji.

 This Zen Buddhist temple has a lovely garden with a pond, a rock garden, and a series of wooden halls used for worship.
-All are connected by a beautiful walkway.
+A beautiful walkway connects all.

 You can read more about it in this post: The Best of Kyoto: Tenryu-ji Temple.